 The described procedure presents one major complication.
 For a partially intersected face it is not known in advance, if the cut may be continued and which edge will be affected.
 Since a consistent face subdivision has to be guaranteed at all times, the face has to be triangulated before its exact end-state is known.
-In order to illustrate this, a partially intersected face (A,B,C) is depicted in Fig. 5 (b).
+In order to illustrate this, a partially intersected face (A, B, C) is depicted in Fig. 5b.
 The current cut tool intersection is marked by the node n1 in the center of the face.
-The cut tool has entered the face over the edge (A,C).
-The cut tool has two means for leaving the face, it can either leave it without cutting any further edge, over the edge (B,C) as depicted in Fig. 5 (c), or it can leave the face over the edge (A,B) (Fig. 5 (d)).
-If in an implementation the two faces (B,C,n1) and (A,B,n1) were created by using the straight forward method of storing their vertices as references to the tetrahedral nodes, then complicated retrieval functions would be required in order to remove one of these faces shortly after.
-It would be computationally expensive to decide which of the two faces has to be removed when one of the tetrahedron's faces is changing from the state depicted in Fig. 5 (b) to the state in Fig. 5 (c) or (d).
-Additionally, it would be difficult to decide which of the already inserted faces, edges and tetrahedra have to be reassigned to the new face node n2 in Fig 5 (c) and (d).
+The cut tool has entered the face over the edge (A, C).
+The cut tool has two means for leaving the face, it can either leave it without cutting any further edge, over the edge (B, C) as depicted in Fig. 5c, or it can leave the face over the edge (A, B) (Fig. 5d).
+If in an implementation the two faces (B, C, n1) and (A, B, n1) were created by using the straightforward method of storing their vertices as references to the tetrahedral nodes, then a comparatively costly retrieval functions would be required in order to remove one of these faces shortly after.
+It would be computationally expensive to decide which of the two faces has to be removed when one of the tetrahedron's faces is changing from the state depicted in Fig. 5b to the state in Figs. 5c or d.
+Additionally, it would be difficult to decide which of the already inserted faces, edges and tetrahedra have to be reassigned to the new face node n2 in Figs. 5c and d.

-Figure 5: Virtual Nodes for a progressive face subdivision
+Fig. 5.
+Virtual nodes for a progressive face subdivision.

 This problem can be solved by introducing an indirection at data-structure level.
-For this purpose one can think of a tetrahedral face to be virtually presplit (Fig. 5 (a)).
-In such a virtually presplit face the three potentially new mid nodes ABC1, ABC2, and ABC3 (virtual nodes) are included in the data structure.
+For this purpose one can think of a tetrahedral face to be virtually pre-split (Fig. 5a).
+In such a virtually pre-split face the three potentially new mid nodes ABC1, ABC2, and ABC3 (virtual nodes) are included in the data structure.
 When entering the face there is still only one real face mid node n1 created.
-The three virtual nodes point to n1 as depicted in Fig. 5 (b).
+The three virtual nodes point to n1 as depicted in Fig. 5b.
 All elements that are constructed at this stage reference the virtual nodes and do not reference the real node n1.
-At this time, if a mid node is split, a second real node n2 is inserted and references of objects attached to the virtual node are reassigned automatically.
+At this time, if a mid node is split, a second real node n2 is inserted and referenced by the corresponding virtual node.
+As a result, all references of objects attached to the virtual node are reassigned automatically.

 4.2.
-Transformation Operations
+Transformation operations